 None

-COVID-19: In response to ongoing concerns over impacts of this global pandemic, certain precautionary measures were taken this month to minimize the risk of COVID-19 infecting island personnel: staff and research assistances were required to quarantine for a minimum of 14 days prior to arrival and provide proof of a negative test; and the use of PPE by crew members and island personnel was required during the patrol runs and landing operations.
+COVID-19: In response to ongoing concerns over impacts of this global pandemic, certain precautionary measures were taken this month to minimize the risk of COVID-19 infecting island personnel: staff and research assistants were required to quarantine for a minimum of 14 days prior to arrival and provide proof of a negative test; and the use of PPE by crew members and island personnel was required during the patrol runs and landing operations.
 Only essential personnel are currently permitted on the island until further notice.

 Vaccine availability has increased dramatically nation-wide since March 2021, and all incoming personnel have received at least one dose or are fully immunized.
 Only one research assistant on the island remains unvaccinated.